PRIDE-Cluster/pride-cluster-qc/README.md

 ## QC for MGF files

-The script for the QC of the MGF files ( Files obtained after the import of Data from PRIDE Archive) is in this repo in github(https://github.com/PRIDE-Cluster/pride-cluster-qc/tree/master/QC_Export_MGF).
+The script for the QC of the MGF files ( Files obtained after the import of Data from PRIDE Archive) is in this repository in github(https://github.com/PRIDE-Cluster/pride-cluster-qc/tree/master/QC_Export_MGF).
-This QC is made by different script that must be runned orderly.
-Firstly: Counter_files.py and .Rmd.
+This QC is consists of different scripts that must be run orderly.
+Firstly: Counter_files.py and, Secondly .Rmd.
 In order to facilitate this, a script has been created in bash that automatically executes these scripts.
 These scripts must be in the folder /nfs/nobackup/pride/cluster-prod/archive_spectra to be run.
 The path of the folder with the data generated from the current release should be changed inside the scripts.
 The output file will be a html file with the following informations
    -  Number of peptides in both releases (Identified, unidentified).